sonusboom/prompt-contract/README.md

 ## License

-MIT License (or your preference).
+MIT License
-Add your license file to the repository root.
+See the LICENSE file in this repository for full text.

 ---